zacherikson/jwt-pizza/README.md

 Install dependencies.
 We are going to use Vite, Tailwind, and React.

-To process the Tailwind css we are going to use `postcss` and `auotprefixer`.
+To process the Tailwind css we are going to use `postcss` and `autoprefixer`.

 ```sh
 npm init -y